 Knowing the valuation of the Singapore stock market can help us to simplify our investing decision.

-With that, let’s check out if the local stock market is undervalued or overvalued.
+With that, let’s check out if the Singapore stock market is cheap or expensive.

 PE valuation method

 Since it is difficult to get the past daily PE ratios of the Straits Times Index, the PE ratios of SPDR STI ETF (SGX: ES3) can be used as a proxy.
 The SPDR STI ETF is an exchange-traded fund (ETF) that tracks the fundamentals of the Straits Times Index.